Bachelor of Science with Honours

 This highly regarded course will develop your technical and managerial skills through an exciting blend of topics taught by experts.
 You will learn about the science, technology and materials of buildings, the legal and contractual frameworks applicable to the built environment and the financial, quality and project management of complex construction projects.
 On this course, you will be learning 'hands-on' with the latest equipment and software used in this exciting and innovative sector

-The Construction Industry loves our graduates, with offers of employment and prizes for our top performing students.
+Construction Engineering and Management is accredited by the leading professional body for the sector - CIOB.
+The construction industry wants our graduates, with offers of employment and prizes for our top performing students.
 We can boast that 95% of our graduates employed, were in professional management roles within six months of starting work.
 And our students love us - in 2019 we got 97% student satisfaction for the programme.

 Typically 8-10 timetabled hours per week with a mix of lectures, tutorials and practicals taking place between 09.15 am and 5.15 pm, Monday – Friday.
 Which days will depend on the year of study.